Skip navigation

 Today’s Toughest Planning Tasks

-For associations to get the best ROI for themselves, Jones said that planners must adapt to the new environment found in the hotels and venues they’re partnering with.
+For associations to get the best ROI for themselves, Jones said that planners must adapt to the present environment found in the hotels and venues they’re partnering with.
 “We have to be great communicators in every direction now.
-Give the full backstory of your meeting to the department managers at each property, because the labor shortage means that many of them have taken on responsibilities they’ve never had before.”
-Agreeing with Jones, Weiss added that “I can have four or five conversations with people on property before they finally understand what we need.
-Be patient but be persistent—and get service guarantees for the contracted rate.”
+Give the full backstory of your meeting to the department managers at each property, because the persistent labor issue means that many of them have taken on responsibilities they don't have years of experience with.”
+Agreeing with Jones, Weiss added that “I can have three or four conversations with people on property before they finally understand what we need.
+Be patient but be persistent—and get service guarantees in the contract.”

-On a topic that will be a thorn in planners’ side for years to come—should the annual meeting be a hybrid, and if so, which event elements should be available to all attendees?—Jones and Surmont said the same thing: Associations should save their strongest interpersonal experiences for the live event.
+On a topic that isn't going away—should the annual meeting be done as a hybrid, and if so, which event elements should be available to all attendees?—Jones and Surmont said the same thing: Associations should save their strongest interpersonal experiences for the live event.
 For instance, “coaching sessions should only be available to on-site attendees,” Jones noted.
 “Activities like that are why people make the trip to your convention.”

 However, keeping such elements unavailable to virtual attendees does not mean associations must lowball their virtual-attendance pricing.
 Doing that could not only hurt in-person attendance but also potentially affect member perception of content quality, said Jones.